rdanyliw/ietf-pq-maintenance/README.md

 # ietf-pq-maintenance

-Draft charter for an IETF Post Quantum Crypto Maintenance WG
+Draft charter for an ETF Post Quantum Crypto Maintenance WG of last resort introduced at the SAAG meeting at IETF 111